multi-learn/summit/docs/source/tutorials/example2.rst

 In this example, we will use the hyper-parameter optimization method implemented in the platform, to do so we will use three lines of the config file :

 - ``hps_type:``, controlling the type of hyper-parameter search,
-- ``hps_iter:``, controlling the number of random draws during the hyper-parameter search,
+- ``n_iter:``, controlling the number of random draws during the hyper-parameter search,
+- ``equivalent_draws``, controlling the number fo draws for multiview algorithms,
 - ``nb_folds:``, controlling the number of folds in the cross-validation process.

 So if you run ``example 2.2.1`` with :